Stamping Tips and Tricks- Expert Advice For Professional Quality Results

 And voila!
 Your finished sentiment is in place, and says exactly what you wanted it to!

-To use the stamp positioner, simply place your cardstock on one side of the tool and secure with washi tape or low-tack tape.
+To use the stamp platform, simply place your cardstock on one side of the tool and secure with washi tape or low-tack tape.
 Place your stamp on top of the cardstock image side down, positioning it wherever you want the image to be.
 Once you are happy with your stamp positioning, gently close the tool, then open it again.
 The stamp will cling to the other side, in perfect position!

 For layered stamps, keep the cardstock where it is, then remove the stamp.
 Place the second layer of the design on top of the stamped image and close the tool.
 Ink the stamp, then close the tool.
 Repeat for all stamp layers.